-My grandmother always advised me to use curd on my hair.
+My grandmother always advised me to use curd on my hair to tackle my curls at home.
 I tried it once, but it made my mane really oily and smell like...
 Umm... rotting curd!
 So, I had the great idea of ditching it for a lighter, less smelly alternative - buttermilk.

 By the end of the procedure, I was a total mess.
 With buttermilk dripping down my hair, my clothes were completely drenched.
 I was only too happy to wash it all out.
 I used a mild shampoo till I felt clean enough.
 No need for conditioner when trying this as it can weigh down your curls.

 Believe it or not, but my hair felt softer, looked shiny and my curls weren’t frizzy at all.
-It also made my hair a lot more manageable.
+It became one of those curly hair products that made my hair a lot more manageable.
 If I were allowed to keep my modesty aside, I would say, I just couldn’t take my hands off my hair!
 This simple remedy worked wonders for me on the first try itself and I would recommend it to everybody.

 Just keep a couple of tips in mind: